 Location painted: Lexington and Concord, Massachusetts, USA

 - 1775-04-19 American Revolution begins in Lexington, Massachusetts.
-The "Shot Heard Round the World" took place in Concord later that day
+The "Shot Heard Round the World" takes place later that day in Concord

 First US President